wloderhose/hip-pager-bot/README.md

 These incidents can be sorted by status.

  - `status` String that determines what kind of incidents should be included in the list
- 	- `t` Include triggered
+ 	- `'t'` Include triggered
- 	- `a` Include acknowledged
+ 	- `'a'` Include acknowledged
- 	- `r` Include resolved
+ 	- `'r'` Include resolved
- 	- `all` Include all
+ 	- `'all'` Include all
- 	- Any combination will include multiple such as `at` which will return all acknowledged and triggered but not resolved
+ 	- Any combination will include multiple such as `'at'` which will return all acknowledged and triggered but not resolved
- - `callback` Function in the form of `function(err, list)
+ - `callback` Function in the form of `function(err, list)`
  	- `list` An array of incident objects

 ### pd.trigger(description, details, callback)